spatialthoughts/qgis-tutorials/source/docs/3/georeferencing_basics.rst

   .. image:: /static/3/georeferencing_basics/images/13.png
      :align: center

-14. Once you are satisfied with the GCPs, click the :guilabel:`Play` button.
+14. Once you are satisfied with the GCPs, click the :guilabel:`Start Georeferencing` button.
 This will start the process of warping the image using the GCPs and creating the target raster.

   .. image:: /static/3/georeferencing_basics/images/14.png
      :align: center